ONE DAY AT A TIME

 temptation, leading to a victorious and abundant life.
 Therefore,

 keep a brave and trusting heart.
-Face all your difficulties in the spirit of
+Face all your difficulties in the

 conquest.
 Remember that where God is, there is the true victory.